meteor/meteor/docs/source/methods.md

 Read more about methods and how to use them in the [Methods](http://guide.meteor.com/methods.html) article in the Meteor Guide.

-{% apibox "DDPCommon.MethodInvocation#userId" nested:true %}
+{% apibox "DDPCommon.MethodInvocation#userId" %}

 The user id is an arbitrary string &mdash; typically the id of the user record in the database.
 You can set it with the `setUserId` function.
 If you're using the [Meteor accounts system](#accounts_api) then this is handled for you.

-{% apibox "DDPCommon.MethodInvocation#setUserId" nested:true %}
+{% apibox "DDPCommon.MethodInvocation#setUserId" %}

 Call this function to change the currently logged in user on the connection that made this method call.
 This simply sets the value of